stay·manual

 9. The closing nudge

-The last section is the soft ask — a thank-you, a one-line about you (if you want to be visible), and a single low- friction action.
-The two actions that actually move the needle:
+The last section is the soft ask: a thank-you, a one-line about you (if you want to be visible), and a single easy action.
+The two actions that actually earn their place:

-• A review link — pre-branded to whichever platform the guest booked through (Airbnb, Vrbo, Booking.com, Google).
+• A review link: that points to whichever platform the guest booked through (Airbnb, Vrbo, Booking.com, Google).
 Hosts who ask for the review at checkout via the manual get significantly higher review rates than hosts who DM a generic ask three days later.

 • A “was this useful?” thumbs button on each section so guests can quietly tell you which bits landed and which ones didn't.
-Over time this is better than any survey — and it requires zero work from them.
+Over time this is better than any survey, and it asks nothing of them.

 Phrasing patterns that work